YuantingPan/Python-Air-Fighter-Game/README.md

 # Python-Air-Fighter-Game
-A simple fighter game written in Pygame in a leisurely afternoon.
+A simple fighter game written in Pygame in a leisurely Sunday afternoon.

 You control a fighter with your mouse, shoot bullets, kill enemies, earn scores.